NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/transfer_to_NIRD.md

 ```
 $ md5sum -c <RUN_FOLDER.tar.md5>
 ```
-If the output says 'OK', All done!
+If the output says 'OK', log out of NIRD

 ------
+### Delete the transferred files in MiSeq VM
-Log in into MiSeq server:
+Log in into MiSeq VM:
 ```
 $ ssh <USERNAME>@128.39.96.73
 ```